Low porosity? How can you recognize low porosity in your hair?

 Typically, porosity is the hair’s ability to absorb moisture.
 It is divided into 3 types:

-This article describes low porosity which is the cuticle layer of the hair that is firmly attached.
+This article describes low porosity as a condition where the cuticle layer of the hair is tightly attached.
 Due to this, it becomes very difficult for moisture to enter the hair shaft and the hair loses its ability to absorb moisture.

 Low porosity of hair can be different on several hair types: